“Move!” Catt screamed, ploughing through the hordes of college students, shoving them aside. “Get out of the way! Coming through. Excuse me! Move!”

 “No, my dear.
 She’s not dead.
 Not yet.”

 He grabbed Catt by the arms, hoisting her up into the air.
 Instinctively, Catt kicked out at him, fighting against his strength.
-He made have been older than her, but his strength was surprising.
+He may have been older than her, but his strength was surprising.

 “You are going to finish her off,” he told her, his faces inches from her own.
 “You will end her suffering.”